 Bridge at Remagen

 Surprised it was still standing, US forces captured the railway bridge at Remagen, south of Cologne, on March 7, 1945.
-Thousands of US soldiers were able to cross the Rhine for the first time in what became known as the "miracle of Remagen."
+Thousands of US soldiers were able to cross the Rhine for the first time in what became known as the "Miracle of Remagen."
 German bombing runs eventually led to the bridge’s collapse 10 days after it was captured.
 Today there is a peace museum in the remains of the bridge towers.

 Reichswald Forest War Cemetery

-While the US forces transported their fallen soldiers back to America, the British soldiers who died found their final resting place in 15 cemeteries in Germany.
+While the US forces generally transported their fallen soldiers back to America, the British soldiers who died found their final resting place in 15 cemeteries in Germany.
 The biggest of these is the Commonwealth War Cemetery in Reichswald, close to the Dutch border.
 Amongst the 7,654 dead there are some 4,000 pilots and crews of fighter planes, of whom many were Canadian.

 Seelow Heights Memorial